beatass/Predict-survival-on-the-Titanic/README.md

 ## Motivation

-In this study the exploratory data analysis (EDA) with visualizations of the Titanic's cruise passengers dataset as well as a different ML algorithms, such as XGBoost Classifier, Logistic Regression, KNN, Gaussian Naive Bayes, SVM, Decision Tree and Random Forest have been performed to make a relevant predictions.
+In this study the exploratory data analysis (EDA) with visualizations of the Titanic's cruise passengers dataset as well as **different ML algorithms**, such as **XGBoost Classifier, Logistic Regression, KNN, Gaussian Naive Bayes, SVM, Decision Tree and Random Forest** have been performed to make a relevant predictions.

 #### The project is created with Python libraries: